elahe-n/elahe-codes/README.md

 https://stackoverflow.com/help/searching
 ```

 In <B>load_url</B> function it uses a while to bypass the security of the website.
-It strives for a maximum of 30 seconds to get the div which contains the search results.It shows "stackoverflow robot has blocked You" message if cannot bypass it.
+It strives for a maximum of 30 seconds to get the div which contains the search results.
+It shows "stackoverflow robot has blocked You" message if cannot bypass it.

 Using the <B> Document Object Model(DOM) </B>, it begins to separate the specific contents which are needed to show after getting the results. it saves the title, number of answers, votes and the summary for each question using <B>DOMXpath</B>.
 Finally, It shows the results in two separated simple div named <B> "Most voted" </B> and <B> "Newest" </B> .